LionelDraghi/List_Image/README.md

 was duplicated more times in the code.

-Writing a generic function for a specific container is simple, but if I want that generic to be instanciated with whatever [iterable containers](http://www.ada-auth.org/standards/12rm/html/RM-5-5-1.html#I3224) from the Ada standard containers lib (List, Maps and Sets, etc.), it becomes fairly more complex, because of Ada Containers design.
+Writing a generic function for a specific container is simple, but if I want that generic to be instantiated with whatever [iterable containers](http://www.ada-auth.org/standards/12rm/html/RM-5-5-1.html#I3224) from the Ada standard containers lib (List, Maps and Sets, etc.), it becomes fairly more complex, because of Ada Containers design.

 To quote [Emmanuel Briot](http://blog.adacore.com/traits-based-containers) :

 > [Ada predefined] ... containers have a lot of similarity in their APIs.
 As a result, it is relatively easy to use any of the containers when we are familiar with one of them.
 > But this does not make it easy to write algorithms that are container agnostic.

+### Ada 2022
+[Ada 2022 generalized `'Image` for all types](http://ada-auth.org/standards/22over/html/Ov22-7-1.html).
+This is a very fortunate evolution, that removes completely one of the main use-case for `List_Image`, that is just debugging : if your're OK with the default Bracketed style of `'Image`, just use it.

+As a consequence, `List_Image` no more provide the `Bracketed_List_Style` generic instantiation in the [versions following 2.0.0](https://github.com/LionelDraghi/List_Image/tree/2.0.0).

+## Versions

+- [Version 1.x.x](https://github.com/LionelDraghi/List_Image/tree/1.0.0) is stable, and the last compatible with Ada2012.

+- [Version 2.x.x](https://github.com/LionelDraghi/List_Image/tree/2.0.0) may change in incompatible ways to explore Ada 2022 consequences.
+Removing the `Bracketed_List_Style` generic instantiation is an example.

 ## Usage